-E-W major faults are best observed at Oddicombe Beach (SX 92645 66127) and Saltern Cove (SX 89543 58377) (Figs 2, 4).
-In the latter locality, a large E-W trending fault system is observed in the cliffs with an aperture of 14m, dipping steeply N (Fig 4a, b).
-It cross-cuts a small, S-dipping Variscan thrust that emplaces Brixham Limestone Formation over rocks of the younger Saltern Cove Formation.
-The limestone hangingwall of the thrust fault has undergone dissolution at the intersection between the thrust and normal fault.
+observed in the cliffs with an aperture of 14 m, dipping steeply north (Fig. 4a, b).
+It cross-cuts a small, south-dipping Variscan thrust that emplaces the Brixham Limestone Formation over rocks of the younger Saltern Cove Formation.
+The limestone hanging wall of the thrust fault has undergone dissolution at the intersection between the thrust and normal fault.
 Calcite-bearing vugs (c.
-2-15cm) have developed here (Fig. 4f), some of which have been filled geopetally by well-bedded red sandstone.
-A large limestone clast lies suspended in a matrix of zoned, sub-horizontally bedded red sandstones (Fig. 4a, c) suggesting that emplacement of the block was contemporaneous with red sediment infilling; it appears to have fallen downwards into the cavity from the hangingwall of the pre-existing thrust.
-The infilled cavity also contains entrained volcanic material (Figs 4d, e).
+2-15 cm) have developed here (Fig. 4f), some of which have been filled geopetally by well-bedded red sandstone.
+A large limestone clast lies suspended in a matrix of zoned, sub-horizontally bedded red sandstones (Fig. 4a, c), suggesting that the emplacement of the block was contemporaneous with the infilling by red sediments; it appears to have fallen downwards into the cavity from the hanging